thelderop/Unit-1-Project/README.md

 ![wireframe one](unit-1-project/IMG_1455.jpg)
 ![wireframe two](unit-1-project/IMG_1456.jpg)

 MVP: A start screen with a button to begin the game.
 On clicking the button, the game board appears.
 Different colored squares, circles, and triangles render at random spots and bounce off the canvas borders.
 A randomly generated array of these objects (displayed to the player for a few seconds) serves as the opponent.
 On click, the player must select the same objects in the same order.
 Matching player and computer arrays is the win condition.
 Mismatched arrays is the loss condition.
+A play again button to return to the start screen.

 Stretch Goals: